FomTarro/vts-heartrate/README.md

 [<b>HypeRate</b>](https://www.hyperate.io/) is a free third-party app for Android/iOS which allows for easy, reliable connectivity to a wide set of heartrate monitors via the Bluetooth of your mobile device.

 Once you have a HypeRate account, you can use this input method to collect heartrate data from the service.

+### Fitbit
+[<b>Fitbit</b>](https://www.fitbit.com) is wearable fitness device brand, with an app for Android/iOS.

+In order to use your Fitbit with vts-heartrate, you will need to download a special companion app onto the Fitbit device itself.

+To do this, select your watch model from the dropdown.
+Then scan the <b>'Download the Companion App' QR code</b> with your phone, which will take you to the Fitbit App Gallery listing for the companion app version that is compatible with your model.
+Follow the prompts on your phone to install this companion app via the Fitbit phone app.

+On the phone app, beneath the <b>'Install' button</b>, there will be sections labelled as <b>'Permissions'</b> and <b>'Settings'</b>.
+Make sure to grant all requested permissions.
+Then navigate to <b>'Settings'</b>, where you will be prompted for <b>Your Local IP</b>, which is provided to you by the vts-heartrate PC app.
+Upon entering that information, your Fitbit watch should finally begin sending heartrate data to vts-heartrate after a short delay.

+If you ever need to return to the <b>'Settings'</b> menu again, in order to update <b>Your Local IP</b>, simply scan the <b>'Download the Companion App' QR code</b> again.

+This setup also requires that your phone is on the same network as the PC running vts-heartrate, because your phone is actually the device relaying information between the Fitbit and the PC.

 ## Outputs